By using this site, you agree to the Privacy Policy and Terms of Use.

 Conflict zones complicate health response

 Health facilities across the affected region report being overwhelmed as the Ebola Bundibugyo virus spreads rapidly through communities.
-According to The Guardian, every contacted health facility reported being at full capacity, highlighting the strain on an already fragile healthcare system.
+According to The Guardian, “every health facility said they were full,” highlighting the strain on an already fragile healthcare system.

 The outbreak’s expansion into rebel-held territories represents a significant escalation that could hamper traditional contact tracing and isolation protocols.
 Eastern DR Congo has faced decades of armed conflict, with multiple rebel groups controlling various territories and limiting government access to affected populations.